C interview questions and answers

 Prototype of a function

-(3) For example prototype of printf function is:
+For instance, the prototype of the printf function is as follows:

 int printf(const char *, …);

-I.e. its return type is int data type, its first parameter constant character pointer and second parameter is ellipsis i.e. variable number of arguments.
+Namely, the return type of printf is of integer data type.
+Its first parameter is a constant character pointer, and the second parameter is specified as an ellipsis, indicating a variable number of arguments.

 10